Bio-Prime/documentation/docs/index.md

 After completing an order, the date of order appears in the primer details to notify other users searching for that primer.

 Existing orders can be viewed in the "Orders" page, accessible on the top left of the site.
-Under it is a "Wanted Oligonucleotide Primers" section, where the user can view all the primers pending to be ordered and when enough material from the same supplier is under "wanted", everything can be ordered in a batch.
+Under it is the "Wanted Oligonucleotide Primers" section, where the user can view all the primers pending to be ordered and when enough material from the same supplier is under "wanted", everything can be ordered in a batch.

 Note that before adding a new order, this page should be checked so the orders don't overlap.
 If the primer has already been ordered, this is also shown under "primer details" (described in the "Access to primer data library" section).